phiberber/easelang/README.md

-# 👋 Welcome to the Ian Repository!
+# 👋 Welcome to the Ease Repository!

-Ian is a Strong Dynamic Typed programming language!
-If Tabnine your next lines, Ian will be able to guess your next types.
+Ease is a Strong Dynamically Typed programming language!
+If Tabnine your next lines, Ease will be able to guess your next types.

 ## Philosophy
 Our main objective is to create a programming language that can run both as a compild and interpreted language.
 We like to keep things simple, here is our philosophy: